geopaparazzi/libjsqlite-spatialite-android/README.md

       * each with one `libjsqlite.so` of about 5.7 MB in size
          * these **directories** should copied to:
             * `geopaparazzi/geopaparazzispatialitelibrary/libs`
+      * a archived copy of these libs can be found in `archive/20140105.libjsqlite.4.1.1.tar.bz2`
    * `obj/local` should have 3 directories : **armeabi** **armeabi-v7a** **x86**
       * each with one `libjsqlite.so` and 5 `.a`files
          * `libgeos.a  libiconv.a  libproj.a  libspatialite.a  libsqlite.a`